 Organising institution: Ferdi

-This interactive workshop explores the future of AI in revenue administrations, focusing on organisational change, governance, and human-machine collaboration.
-Participants will engage in a 10-year foresight exercise, envisioning scenarios for AI adoption, its risks and
+This interactive workshop explored the future of AI in revenue administrations, focusing on organisational change, governance, and human–machine collaboration.
+Participants engaged in a ten-year foresight exercise, envisioning scenarios for AI adoption, its risks and opportunities, and the implications for organisational structures and roles up to 2035.

 Facilitated by: